 \subsubsection{Random Nonlocal 3-body}

 The first spin model we consider is a system of $N$ all-to-all randomly coupled spins with 3-local interactions

-where each $J_{ijk,\alpha\beta\gamma}$ is an i.i.d.
-Gaussian random variable with zero mean and variance $1/N^2$.
-In the Hamiltonian, we sum $i,j,k$ over all possible 3-body interactions between all triplets of sites, and sum $\alpha,\beta,\gamma$ over $\{x,y,z\}$, \ie local Paulis at each site.
+where each $J_{ijk,\alpha\beta\gamma}$ is an i.i.d.\ Gaussian random variable with zero mean and variance $1/N^2$.
+In the Hamiltonian, we sum $i,j,k$ over all possible 3-body interactions between all triplets of sites (\ie sum each over all $N$) and sum $\alpha,\beta,\gamma$ over $\{x,y,z\}$, \ie local Paulis at each site.
 The main feature of this Hamiltonian is that it consists of nonlocal (but still 3-local) random interactions which break all symmetries.